open5e/open5e/source/monsters/tome-of-beasts/A/anubian.rst

 moves with the anubian.
-The area is heavily obscured, and each creature other than an anubian that enters the sandstorm or ends its turn there must make a successful DC 13 Strength saving throw or be restrained by it.
+The area is heavily obscured, and each creature other than an anubian that enters the sandstorm or ends its turn there must make a successful DC 13 Strength saving throw or be :ref:`srd:restrained` by it.
 Also, each creature other than an anubian that ends its turn inside the sandstorm takes 3 (1d6) slashing damage.
 The anubian can maintain the haboob for up to 10 minutes as if concentrating on a spell.